dsai-nlp/dsai-nlp.github.io/_pages/dat450/assignment2.md

 Store the integer-encoded paragraphs in two lists, corresponding to the training and validation sets.
 They should *not* be split into fixed-length windows as in the previous assignment.

-**Sanity check**: after these steps, you should have around 147,000 million training instances and 18,000 million validation instances.
+**Sanity check**: after these steps, you should have around 147,000 training instances and 18,000 validation instances.

 ## Step 2: Adapting the batcher